indrabasak/indrabasak.github.io/_posts/2020-05-10-no-ordinary-tree.md

 {:.image-caption}
 A sketch of the famous apple tree (Fletcher, 1902)

-This tree started its life as a sapling from a seed taken from apples shipped all the way from the east coast (Hines, 1896).
-It’s unusual to grow apple trees from seeds as they are genetically unpredictable.
-Then again the apple trees weren’t common in the Pacific Coast, the only option left for Rev. Alvin (Alvan)
- F. Waller, a Methodist minister, was to germinate a seed.
-Rev. Waller left a mark in early Oregon history due to his dispute with Dr. John McLoughlin over land claims at the Willamette Falls, the present day Oregon City.
+This tree started its life in late 1840 as a sapling from seeds thrown away by Rev. Alvin (Alvan) F. Waller’s wife.
+The seeds from dried apples were brought from New York during Waller family’s long trip to Oregon Territory (Hines, 1896).
+It’s unusual to grow apple trees from seeds as they are genetically unpredictable but in this case it turned out to be a great fruit bearing tree.
+Rev. Waller, a Methodist minister, left a mark in early Oregon history due to his dispute with Dr. John McLoughlin over land claims at the Willamette Falls, the present day Oregon City.
 His main legacy, however, was the establishment of Willamette Falls Methodist Mission and the Willamette University.
 The Waller Hall at the Willamette University is named after him.

 In December 1842, Rev. Waller was the main force behind the subscription drive to fund the construction of the first protestant church, west of the